 2.1 Aircraft data

 The TO research aircraft was equipped with probes that measure aerosol, cloud and precipitation in addition to the standard meteorological instruments for observing the mean and turbulent thermodynamic and wind structures as described in Zheng et al. (2011) and Jung et al. (2013).
-The standard meteorological variables (e.g., temperature, water vapor mixing ratio, winds) and PVM-100 water content (Gerber et al., 1994) were obtained at 10 Hz and then averaged to 1Hz.
-Aerosol data included aerosol number concentration (Na) from a Passive Cavity Aerosol Spectrometer Probe (PCASP, 0.1-2.5 µm), cloud condensation nuclei (CCN) from a CCN spectrometer (Droplet Measurement Technologies inc.), and condensation nuclei from the Condensation Particle Counters (CPCs).
+The standard meteorological variables (e.g., temperature, water vapor mixing ratio, winds) and liquid water content (PVM-100, Gerber et al., 1994) were obtained at 10 Hz and then averaged to 1Hz.
+Aerosol data included aerosol number concentration (Na) from a Passive Cavity Aerosol Spectrometer Probe (PCASP, 0.1-2.5 µm), cloud condensation nuclei (CCN) from a CCN spectrometer (Droplet Measurement Technologies Inc., Boulder, Colorado, USA), and condensation nuclei from the Condensation Particle Counters (CPCs).
 Cloud and precipitation data included cloud drop number concentration (Nd) from the Cloud Aerosol Spectrometer (CAS, 0.6-60 µm) and drizzle water contents from the Cloud Imaging Probe (CIP, 25-1550 µm).
 Aerosol concentration (CN, CCN) and probe data (e.g., PCASP, CAS, and CIP) were also obtained at 10 Hz and then averaged to 1 Hz.
+Particles in PCASP, CPC and CCN are analyzed after they are been passed into the instruments.
+In the process, they warm up and dry out, which is really only an issue as far as the PCASP is concerned.
+The other instruments (i.e., CPC and CCN counter) grow the particles by condensing a fluid onto them before sizing them.
+CAS and CIP measure the particle sizes in the ambient conditions where their sizes are not altered.

 Vertically pointing cloud radar (95 GHz, bistatic, Frequency Modulated Continuous Wave Doppler radar) was mounted on top of the aircraft fuselage and detected fine vertical structures of updrafts and downdrafts within the clouds and precipitation properties.
 The radar data were obtained at a sampling rate of 3 Hz with range gates of 24 m, an antenna beam width of 0.7 °, a velocity resolution of 0.16 m s-1, and a dead zone of less than 50 m (Jung and Albrecht, 2014), allowing radar observations to be made in close proximity to the in situ probe measurements.
 The instruments used for this study are summarized in Table 1.
 Acronyms and symbols are listed in Table A2 in the appendix.